sdfrench/CYBR8420-GotRoot/CodeAnalysisForSSE.md

 Bitwarden allows the end user to choose the number of iterations for the key derivation function.
 This value defaults to 100,000 iterations and has a hard coded minimum of 5000 iterations which is enforced in the code as shown in makeKey() function below.
 According to [NIST SP800-63b](https://pages.nist.gov/800-63-3/sp800-63b.html) (which was published in 2017) the minimum number of iterations should be 10000. The purpose of the iterations is to ensure the computation time is significant enough to protect a strong password against attack.
 We recommend the minimum should be set to at least the NIST standards, however that may not enough with today's hardware capabilities.
 Testing should be done to ensure the minimum is adequate for today's computing capabilities and should take precedence over supporting antiquated hardware.
 If multiple KDF functions are implemented, the minimum iterations should be tested individually and set respectively.

 Bitwarden uses a salt when computing the one way hash of the Master Password.
-As cab be seen makePreloginKey() and then makeKeu() functions below, the end users email is used as the salt.
+As can be seen in makePreloginKey() and then makeKey() functions below, the end users email is used as the salt.
 This does not seem  to follow [OWASP](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html) best practices and purposes listed below.
-In particular, my email did not Meer the 32 byte requirements and could be considered cytptographically-strong random data.
-The lack of entropy with chosen salt coupled with a week password chosen by end user could pose serious threat to confidentiality of sensitive data.
+An email would be considered cytptographically-strong random data and may not meet length requirements.

 It should also be noted here that the Bitwarden command line client had a couple commands that allow for Master Password to be passed as a argument vs an interactive prompting for password.
 (Notice "unlock" and "export" commands in --help output below.)
 This is a dangerous practice as process tree can be viewed with command line arguments exposed by any user on system.
 This may have been added for scripting but alternative means should be used instead, such a using a text file containing passsword.